Disclosure:

 SeedProd - Coming Soon Page demo

-To install the SeedProd plugin, log into your WordPress site and navigate to the side menu.
+To install the SeedProd plugin, log in to your WordPress site and navigate to the side menu.
 Hover on “Plugin” from the side menu and click “Add New Plugin.”

 On the next page, type SeedProd into the search box.